High Bandwidth Memory: Development

 The development of High Bandwidth Memory began at AMD in 2008 to solve the problem of ever-increasing power usage and form factor of computer memory.
 Over the next several years, AMD developed procedures to solve die-stacking problems with a team led by Senior AMD Fellow Bryan Black.
 To help AMD realize their vision of HBM, they enlisted partners from the memory industry, particularly Korean company SK Hynix, which had prior experience with 3D-stacked memory, as well as partners from the interposer industry (Taiwanese company UMC) and packaging industry (Amkor Technology and ASE).

 The development of HBM was completed in 2013, when SK Hynix built the first HBM memory chip.
 HBM was adopted as industry standard JESD235 by JEDEC in October 2013, following a proposal by AMD and SK Hynix in 2010.
 High volume manufacturing began at a Hynix facility in Icheon, South Korea, in 2015.

-The first GPU utilizing HBM was the AMD Fiji which was released in June 2015 powering the AMD Radeon R9 Fury X.
+The first GPU using HBM was the AMD Fiji which was released in June 2015 powering the AMD Radeon R9 Fury X.

 In January 2016, Samsung Electronics began early mass production of HBM2.
 The same month, HBM2 was accepted by JEDEC as standard JESD235a.
-The first GPU chip utilizing HBM2 is the Nvidia Tesla P100 which was officially announced in April 2016.
+The first GPU chip using HBM2 is the Nvidia Tesla P100 which was officially announced in April 2016.

 In June 2016, Intel released a family of Xeon Phi processors with 8 stacks of HCDRAM, Micron's version of HBM.

 At Hot Chips in August 2016, both Samsung and Hynix announced a new generation HBM memory technologies.
 Both companies announced high performance products expected to have increased density, increased bandwidth, and lower power consumption.
 Samsung also announced a lower-cost version of HBM under development targeting mass markets.
 Removing the buffer die and decreasing the number of TSVs lowers cost, though at the expense of a decreased overall bandwidth (200 GB/s).

-Nvidia announced Nvidia Hopper H100 GPU, the world's first GPU utilizing HBM3 on March 22, 2022.
+Nvidia's P100 and H100 devices were the first products to use HBM2 and HBM3 memory, respectively; AMD's Instinct MI400 series, launched in 2026, is among the first devices to use HBM4.